Code Generation Pipeline¶

 - Store the new artifacts in

-generated/proxmox/<new-version>/ - Update the
+generated/proxmox/<new-version>/ - Store the same artifacts in

 proxbox-api model imports